 Finally, you may have to convince your insurance company that you absolutely need inpatient treatment.
 Outpatient treatment, where you live at home but go to the treatment center for therapy and other help with alcoholism, is far cheaper than a rehab where you live at the center.
 If your insurance company won’t cover inpatient treatment or deems it unnecessary, consider whether you can get the help you need via an outpatient program that your insurance is willing to cover.
 You might also want to start with outpatient treatment and then switch to an inpatient program once you find one you can afford or that your insurance is willing to cover.

-Regardless of whether your insurance covers your rehab costs, you can't afford to wait to get help.
-If you can't afford a particular rehab program, talk to your doctor or counselor about what you really need and target programs that fit this description without costing a lot.
-Your insurance for alcohol rehab might not cover the program you wanted, but if it helps you get what you need that's good enough.
-You can also call us for help locating affordable rehab options near you.
+Regardless of whether your insurance covers your rehab costs, you can’t afford to wait to get help.
+If you can’t afford a particular rehab program, talk to your doctor or counselor about what you really need and target programs that fit this description without costing a lot.
+Your insurance for alcohol rehab might not cover the program you wanted, but if it helps you get what you need that’s good enough.

 American Addiction Centers can improve treatment outcomes for those in recovery for alcohol use disorder.
 Find out if you or your loved one’s insurance covers treatment at an American Addiction Centers facility by filling out the confidential form below: